camunda/camunda-docs-manual/content/user-guide/process-engine/history/user-operation-log.md

 The user operation log contains entries for many API operations and can be used for auditing purposes.
 It provides data on what kind of operations are performed as well as details on the changes involved in the operation.
 Operations are logged when the operation is performed in the context of a logged in user.
 To use the operation log, the process engine history level must be set to `FULL`.

-## Write Log Entries Regardless of User Authentication Context
+## Write log entries regardless of user authentication context

 If it is desired that operations are logged regardless whether they are performed in the context of a logged in user or not, then the process engine configuration flag named `restrictUserOperationLogToAuthenticatedUsers` can be set to `false`.

-## Access the User Operation Log
+## Access the user operation log

 The user operation log can be accessed via the Java API.
 The history service can be used to execute a `UserOperationLogQuery` by calling `historyService.createUserOperationLogQuery().execute()`.
 The query can be restricted with various filtering options.
 The query is also {{< restref page="queryUserOperationEntries" text="exposed in the REST API" tag="Historic-User-Operation-Log" >}}.

-## User Operation Log Entries
+## User operation log entries

 The log consists of *operations* and *entries*.
 An operation corresponds to one performed action and consists of multiple entries, at least one.
 Entries contain the detailed changes being part of the operation.
 When making a user operation log query, the returned entities are of type `UserOperationLogEntry`, corresponding to entries.
 All entries of one operation are linked by an operation id.